 Our Design and Technology curriculum has been developed to create children who have enquiring minds and are independent thinkers; becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of our society.

-Mrs Bailey (Subject Lead)
+Mrs Cartwright (Subject Lead)